-For this special study day that celebrates the headline exhibition season ‘Tropical Modernism: Architecture and Independence’ we are joined by Christopher Turner, the exhibition curator, for an informative presentation and dialogue outlining the purpose and key themes of the exhibition, highlighting the lesser known African and Asian architects featured, and how they helped to influence the way societies lived, worked, entertained, and endured these times of social and political change.
+For this special study day that celebrates the headline exhibition ‘Tropical Modernism: Architecture and Independence’ we are joined by Justine Sambrook, the former Project Curator for the exhibition, for an informative presentation and dialogue outlining the purpose and key themes of this architectural genre, highlighting the lesser known African and Asian architects featured, and how they helped to influence the way societies lived, worked, entertained, and endured these times of social and political change.

-We explore the importance of this design genre as a symbol of new hope and liberation for ‘brand new worlds’ of independence namely Ghana and India, and any plans the museum may have to use Tropical Modernism to tell, collect, and decolonise ‘new’ architectural narratives.
+We explore the importance of Tropical Modernism as a symbol of new hope and liberation for ‘brand new worlds’ of independence namely Ghana and India, and any plans the museum may have to use the exhibition to tell, collect, and decolonise ‘new’ architectural narratives.

 Access to the ‘Tropical Modernism: Architecture and independence’ exhibition is included.
 A light lunch will be served.